Sicily: Flora and fauna

+The Riserva naturale dello Zingaro (Zingaro Natural Reserve) is one of the best examples of unspoiled coastal wilderness in Sicily.

+Marine Life of the Straits of Messina includes varieties of birds and marine life, including larger species such as greater flamingo and fin whale.

 Demographics

-About five million people live in Sicily, making it the fourth most populated region in Italy.
+As of 2024, 4.75 million people live in Sicily, making it the fourth most populated region in Italy.
 In the first century after the Italian unification, Sicily had one of the most negative net migration rates among the regions of Italy because of the emigration of millions of people to Northern Italy, other European countries, North America, South America and Australia.
 Like the South of Italy and Sardinia, immigration to the island is very low compared to other regions of Italy because workers tend to head to Northern Italy instead, due to better employment and industrial opportunities.
-According to ISTAT figures from 2017, show around 175,000 immigrants out of the total 5,029,615 population; Romanians with more than 50,000 make up the most immigrants, followed by Tunisians, Moroccans, Sri Lankans, Albanians, and others mostly from Eastern Europe.
+According to ISTAT figures from 2017, show around 175,000 immigrants out of the total 5,029,615 population; Romanians make up the largest immigrant community with more than 50,000, followed by Tunisians, Moroccans, Sri Lankans, Albanians, and others mostly from Eastern Europe.
+As of 31 December 2020, there were 186,195 foreigners resident in the region.
 As in the rest of Italy, the official language is Italian and the primary religion is Roman Catholicism.

 Emigration

-Sicilian emigration started shortly after the Italian unification and has not stopped ever since.

-After the Italian unification, Sicily, along with the entire Italian peninsula, has also been strongly marked by coerced emigration.
-Most of the assets of the Kingdom of the Two Sicilies's former national bank, Banco delle Due Sicilie, were transferred to Piedmont.
-During the first decades of Risorgimento, a rising number of southern Italian manufactories were driven into ruin due to high taxation imposed by the central government.
-Furthermore, an embargo imposed on goods coming from southern Italian manufacturers, that effectively barred them from exporting to the north and abroad, were also key factors that led to further impoverishment of the entire region.

-The aforementioned factors, along with a failed land reform, resulted in a never-before-seen wave of Sicilians emigrating, first to the United States between the 1880s and the 1920s, later to Northern Italy, and from the 1960s onwards also to Belgium, France, Germany, Switzerland, as well as Australia and South America.
+Sicilian emigration started shortly after Italian unification and has continued into the present day.
+The aforementioned factors, along with a failed land reform, resulted in an unprecedented wave of Sicilians emigrating, first to the United States between the 1880s and the 1920s and later to northern Italy; since the 1960s, other population destinations include Belgium, France, Germany, Switzerland, as well as Australia and South America.
+An estimated 10 million people of Sicilian origin live around the world.

-Today, Sicily is the Italian region with the highest number of expatriates: as of 2017, 750,000 Sicilians, 14.4% of the island's population, lived abroad.
-For lack of employment, every year many Sicilians, especially young graduates, still leave the island to seek jobs abroad.
-Today, an estimated 10 million people of Sicilian origins live around the world.
+The trend of emigration, particularly among young Sicilians leaving the island in search of employment elsewhere in Italy and abroad, continues in early 21st century.
+Sicily remains the Italian region with the highest number of expatriates: as of 2017, over 750,000 Sicilians, 14.4% of the island's population, lived abroad.